gmftbyGMFTBY/HashRetrieval/README.md

 ## 2. Experiment Results
 ### 2.1 Comparsion between Term-Frequency and Dense vector retrieval
-1. the number of the utterances in the pre-constructed database, the ratio of the unconditional responses, the storage (only the faiss index and elasticsearch inverted index), and the search time cost).
+1. the number of the utterances in the pre-constructed database, the ratio of the unconditional responses, the storage (only consider the faiss index and elasticsearch inverted index), and the search time cost.
 2. Search Time Complexity (n is the number of the queries, m is the dimension of the real-vector or binary-vector):
     * Inverted Index: O(n)
     * Dot production: O(n*m)